InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Some children love to play games, but it can be dangerous to play online.
 (Image: Shutterstock)

 Much like the rest of the internet, online video games are a technological and interpersonal marvel.
 Regardless of location and language, people can explore vast worlds and compete against one another — all from the comfort of their homes.
-For all of its many benefits, there are adverse side effects.
+For all its many benefits, however, there are adverse side effects.
 Online gaming communities can breed hostility, particularly in competitive environments.
-This can be especially damaging for young children.
+That can be especially damaging for young children.
 Thankfully, there are ways to monitor and protect your kids.

 Talk to Your Kids

-Turn off Voice Chat
+Turn Off Voice Chat

-Watch Them Play
+Watch Your Children Play

 A boy plays a game on his phone while his mom sits on the couch next to him, using her laptop in this image from Shutterstock